 20. What do I do if I don't have a Social Security Card?
 You must have a photo ID, like a drivers license and your SS card to take the NC nurse aide 1 exam.
 If you do not have yours, or lost your card, apply for a free duplicate at your nearest SS office.
 Your Social Security card must be signed and NON-laminated.
 They offer free replacements, but you have to apply for it.

-22. How can you offer this "Crash Course" or "FAST TRACK" when I see other CNA trainings for 6 weeks, 9 weeks and 9 months?
-This is an accelerated program, not the traditional learning style.
+22. How can you offer this home study program "Crash Course" or "FAST TRACK" when I see other CNA trainings for 6 weeks, 9 weeks and 9 months?
+This is a home study program, not the traditional learning style.
 I will not read the book or workbook to you.
 Most pre-nursing students are doing it this way and love it.
 It saves them time for their family, job or school they are attending now.
 This program is NOT for everyone, view the home page for more info on if you qualify for the Fast Track.
-If you are applying to nursing school, read the FAQ page to see if your college is on the list to accept an accelerated class.

 23. Are you a testing center?
 Do you offer the North Carolina Nurse Aide 1 exam?
 No. I am not a testing center or testing location.
 This is just the training.